Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 Custom Fields in a Problem
 ==========================

-Custom fields are additional fields that can appear on the Create a Problem dialog box in the Technician Portal and on the Details View of Requests.
+Custom fields are additional fields that appear on the Create a Problem dialog box in the Technician Portal and on the Details View of Problems.
 You can create such fields from the Admin section.

 A field can be made compulsory in a particular status.
 For example, we created a field called employee ID and made it compulsory for the status